-50. Detailed baseline data at the country level is illustrated by two graphs (Figures 2.3 and 2.4)1.
+49. Detailed baseline data at the country level is illustrated by two graphs (Figures 2.3 and 2.4)1.
 As data has various reference years, scales, mapping methods and data sources one should take these into consideration before interpreting the values, particularly if comparing data among the countries.
 However, in terms of proportion of artificial coastline, Slovenia stands out with 75% and Lebanon with 64%, while Libya has only 4% of artificial coastline.

-Figure 2.3: Length of natural and artificial coastline per countries in km
+Figure 2.3: Coastline length of CI 16 per countries in km